-7 c) Skills and Learning Statement
+7.e) Skills and Learning Statement

 The Skills and Learning Statement (SLS) is the opportunity for you to demonstrate that you have developed the key 'graduate' skills of self-reflection and communication.
 You will provide evidence of self-reflection by answering a number of questions.
-Your communication skills will be developed through the preparation and delivery of a presentation to your Project Mentor.
-You will submit a copy of the PowerPoint presentation or overhead slides that you used in your presentation to your Project Mentor as evidence of skills development.
+Your communication skills will be developed through the preparation and delivery of a presentation to your Mentor.
+You will submit a copy of the PowerPoint presentation that you used in your presentation to your Mentor as evidence of skills development.